Article

 What is the difference between a hotline and a portal?

-On our homepage you will find a list of every country in which you can report suspected Child Sexual Abuse Material (CSAM) online.
-However, as the map indicates, in some countries you report this content to a hotline, and in others a portal.
+On our homepage you'll find a list of countries where you can report suspected child sexual abuse material (CSAM) online.
+Depending on the country, you may report this content through either a hotline or a portal.

 What is a hotline?

-Hotlines enable the public to anonymously report online material they suspect may be illegal.
-They do this by visiting their national hotline website, and submitting the URL where the material was found.
-A hotline analyst will then investigate the report according to the national jurisdiction, and if confirmed illegal, they act to have the content removed from the internet as rapidly as possible.
+Hotlines allow the public to anonymously report online material they suspect to be illegal.
+To do this, visit your national hotline website, and submit the URL where the material was found.
+A hotline analyst will then review the report according to local laws.
+If the content is confirmed illegal, the analyst will act swiftly to have it removed from the internet.

 What is a portal?

-Portals provide a way for the public to anonymously report online material they suspect may be illegal when no hotline exists.
-Reports are assessed and removed by analysts who work for the organisation operating the portal, and so not the in the country in which the report is made.
+Portals enable the public to anonymously report suspected illegal online material in countries where no hotline exists.
+These reports are reviewed by analysts working for the organisation that operates the portal, which is often outside the country where the report was made.

-All of the portals currently listed on our website are operated by the UK-based INHOPE Member Internet Watch Foundation (IWF).
-The content which is reported via these portals is assessed and removed by analysts at the IWF.
+Currently, all portals listed on our website are operated by the UK-based INHOPE member, the Internet Watch Foundation (IWF).
+Analysts at the IWF assess and remove content reported through these portals.

 What's the difference?